 Image courtesy of the Shimano Bicycle Museum

 The final part of my Shimano tour was an organised visit to the Shimano Bicycle Museum.
 First opened to the public in March 2022 (having been re-located from a smaller 30 year old first iteration at a different site) this incredible looking building was conceived with the aim that “anyone who comes here will want to start to ride a bicycle”.
-Although it bears Shimano’s name, the museum has been set-up as a charitable trust and it has loftier aims than merely being a shop window for Shimano’s products.
+Although it bears Shimano’s name, the museum has been set-up as a public interest incorporated foundation and it has loftier aims than merely being a shop window for Shimano’s products.

 Chou and Eda had arranged for us to be giving a guided tour by Masahiko Jimbo.
 While he may not be a household name, his influence on the world of cycling has been profound.
 In a career spanning 38 years at Shimano, Mr Jimbo oversaw four generations of Dura-Ace groupsets and was the lead engineer for the development of Shimano’s STI shifter and their M737 SPD pedal, both launched way back in 1990.
 Every time I change gear or clip into an SPD pedal from now on, I will remember being given a tour of the Shimano Museum with the creator of both of these revolutionary products!